Motion to Take Note

 The other major anxiety is about jobs.
 Real wages are falling because wage growth is lower than inflation.
 Yes, the GDP was higher than the 1.5% predicted but it still leaves wage earners worse off.
 Yes, there is growing employment but much of it is insecure.
 Good jobs demand new skills, new attitudes and new investment.
 Instead of just updating OBR figures, why cannot all these anxieties and all these consultations be given a lot more meaning and effect by putting them in the context of our industrial strategy?
 That strategy was designed to deal with these issues, to improve our productivity, our investment, our infrastructure and our skills.

 Hundreds—perhaps thousands—of people responded to the Government’s Green Paper and helped contribute towards the industrial strategy that is intended to promote our economic growth and improve our standard of living and our quality of life.
 Yet the Statement is virtually silent on this.
-Instead of reporting on the OBR forecast, why does the Government not use the Spring Statement to give us a progress report on the industrial strategy?
+Instead of reporting on the OBR forecast, why do the Government not use the Spring Statement to give us a progress report on the industrial strategy?
 That would have a lot more meaning for people.
 This is what is relevant to people’s concerns, particularly at this time when it is becoming ever more apparent that, whatever the outcome of the negotiations, Brexit is going to make us worse off by knocking a couple of per cent off our GDP.

 We have been told several times that the Chancellor needs to keep a reserve in case Brexit goes wrong.
 Of course, we all know the answer to that.
 The real problem is that the economy is not doing as well as it should.
 So can we please have more concentration on the industrial strategy and less on austerity, because one seems to be cancelling out the other?
 In this Statement there are no big ideas as to how we are going to deal with these problems.
 We need a Spring Statement that explains how we can maintain the fair society and the strong economy that we all seek.